Let’s grow your business or nonprofit.

 Templates/Other Information: Centro Business Planning App; Kauffman FastTrac; Small Business Administration (SBA) Business Plan Outline; SCORE Business Plan Templates

 There are several organizations providing free mentorship, guidance on how to finance your business, tax information, and more.
+There are also many resources available for those interested in starting a new nonprofit organization.
 Here are just a few:

 What resources are available specifically for women entrepreneurs?

 While we don’t offer specific services based on gender, there are several opportunities for women-owned businesses.
 Also, Women Business Enterprise (WBE) Certification, like Minority Business Enterprise Certification, might be useful in some businesses’ marketing strategy.
 We encourage you to explore the following resources:

 What resources are available specifically for veteran entrepreneurs?

 There may be specific opportunities available to you as a veteran business owner.
 We encourage you to explore the following resources:

 Where can I learn more about resources for entrepreneurs with disabilities?